nebulab/playbook/processes/travel-policy.md

 #### Travel documents

 We'll send every booking confirmation and ticket issue via email.
-For the low-cost companies tickets, you have to check-in via the website before the departure following the airline company deadlines.
+For the low-cost companies tickets, you have to do the online check-in and print or download your boarding pass before departure, following the airline company deadlines.

 #### Safe traveling